haskell/containers/docs/map.rst

     Map.delete key m = ...

 Deletes the entry with the specified ``key`` from the map ``m``, if the key doesn't exist it leaves the map unchanged.
+Remember, maps are immutable so if you delete an entry from a map you need to assign the new map to a new variable.

 ::